Geology of Wales: Coal Measures

-Landscapes developed over Coal Measures rocks are extensively altered by man, as the coal and iron found within this thick sequence of rocks have long been economically important, particularly since the Industrial Revolution.
+Landscapes developed over Coal Measures rocks are extensively altered by humans, as the coal and iron found within this thick sequence of rocks have long been economically important, particularly since the Industrial Revolution.
 The former coalfields of Flintshire, Denbighshire and South Wales are witness to this period.
 In South Wales, the Coal Measures are overlain by the thick sandstones of the Pennant Measures which often provides craggy edges to the plateau which has been deeply dissected to form the South Wales Valleys.
 The Pennant Sandstone is widely used as a building stone.

 A major geological feature of the Upper Carboniferous sub-period in South Wales is the South Wales Coalfield syncline.
 The rocks comprising this important area were laid down during the Westphalian Age approximately 314-308 million years ago (Ma), when climatic conditions were equatorial.
 This Westphalian succession includes a sequence with a thickness of more than 1800 m in the west.
 The Coal Measures were laid down on a low-lying waterlogged plain with peat mires immediately south of an ancient geological feature known as the Wales-London-Brabant High.